millerms/CranburyChiropractic/_pages/services.md

       <li>Paired with activation/mobility or soft-tissue work when helpful.</li>
       <li>Aim: smoother motion, better control, and comfort in real-world tasks.</li>
     </ul>
+    <em>See this if:</em> a joint feels “stuck,” motion is limited, or daily tasks hurt (turning, reaching, bending).
   </li>

   <li class="reveal reveal--up">